cedmax/advent-of-code/2018/03/Readme.md

-<h2>--- Day 3: No Matter How You Slice It ---</h2><p>The Elves managed to locate the chimney-squeeze prototype fabric for Santa&apos;s suit (thanks to <span title="WAS IT YOU">someone</span> who helpfully wrote its box IDs on the wall of the warehouse in the middle of the night).
+<h2>--- Day 3: No Matter How You Slice It ---</h2><p>The Elves managed to locate the chimney-squeeze prototype fabric for Santa's suit (thanks to <span title="WAS IT YOU">someone</span> who helpfully wrote its box IDs on the wall of the warehouse in the middle of the night).
 Unfortunately, anomalies are still affecting them - nobody can even agree on how to <em>cut</em> the fabric.</p>
-<p>The whole piece of fabric they&apos;re working on is a very large square - at least <code>1000</code> inches on each side.</p>
+<p>The whole piece of fabric they're working on is a very large square - at least <code>1000</code> inches on each side.</p>
-<p>Each Elf has made a <em>claim</em> about which area of fabric would be ideal for Santa&apos;s suit.
+<p>Each Elf has made a <em>claim</em> about which area of fabric would be ideal for Santa's suit.
 All claims have an ID and consist of a single rectangle with edges parallel to the edges of the fabric.
-Each claim&apos;s rectangle is defined as follows:</p>
+Each claim's rectangle is defined as follows:</p>
 <ul>
 <li>The number of inches between the left edge of the fabric and the left edge of the rectangle.</li>
 <li>The number of inches between the top edge of the fabric and the top edge of the rectangle.</li>